 Gel and acrylic nails are two of the most popular ways to enhance or extend natural nails; and while both are beautiful and durable, they’re built very differently.

-👉 Visit our Nail Glossary for a full breakdown.
+👉 Visit our Nail Glossary or Nail Comparison Chart for the full breakdown.

 Acrylic nails are created by combining a powder and liquid that hardens when exposed to air.
 They’re strong, sculpted, and long-lasting.